joshuacords/opr/OPR-Riverside-Version.md

 4. Hero Units

 A model may not be assigned more than 1 wound or if it has Tough, more wounds than its Tough value.
 Once it has been assigned its maximum wounds it is removed as a Casualty.

-### Morale Check
-If half or less of the models in a unit remain from the amount it started the game with, or with a single model unit - if it has taken at least half of its Tough value in wounds, the unit takes a **Morale Test**.
-If the test fails, the unit is **Shaken**.

 ## Rolling Attacks